psiz-org/psiz/docs/intro.rst

 Purpose
 =======

-PsiZ provides the computational tools to infer a continuous, multivariate stimulus representation using similarity relations.
+PsiZ provides computational tools for inferring continuous, multivariate stimulus representation from similarity relations.
 It integrates cognitive theory with contemporary computational methods.

 PsiZ aims to provide useful top-level and mid-level objects for use in cognitive models.
 Package-defined models (top-level) are implemented by subclassing :py:class:`tf.keras.Model`.
 Model components (mid-level) are implemented by subclassing :py:class:`tf.keras.layers.Layer`.

 Examples
 ========